As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Opened bottles of sparkling wine will last 3-5 days if you use a Champagne stopper to reduce bubble loss and store the bottles in a kitchen refrigerator at a temperature of around 40°-45°F. Since sparkling wines start losing bubbles immediately upon opening, it is best served within the 1st day.

-To learn how heat impacts sparkling wine and what you can do to protect it, please check out this helpful article I wrote.
+TIP: Is wine an acquired taste?
+Can you learn to love it?
+Find out here!
+To learn how heat impacts sparkling wine and what you can do to protect it, read this helpful article.

 How Long Can Unopened Sparkling Wine Be Stored?